nginx/unit-docs/source/configuration.rst

         directory is used.

     * - :samp:`user`
       - Username that runs the app process.
-If not set, :samp:`nobody` is used.
+If not set, the username configured at :ref:`build time <installation-config-src>` or :ref:`at startup<installation-startup>` to run Unit's non-privileged processes is used.

     * - :samp:`group`
       - Group name that runs the app process.
 If not set, the :samp:`user`'s